x-kiwi199/dirty-laundry-iot-gateway/README.md

 All observations are based on user-visible network behaviour.

 "Miele" is a registered trademark of Miele & Cie.
 KG and Miele Beteiligungs GmbH.
 This project uses the official Miele 3rd Party API to access Miele Cloud.
-It is required to register for a Miele developer account (https://developer.miele.com/).
+You must register for a Miele developer account (https://developer.miele.com/).

 **This project is experimental and provided “as is”, without any warranty or guarantee.
 Use at your own risk.**